jadebustos/edge-dl/violence-detector/containers.md

 [jadebustos@archimedes violence-detector]$
 ```

-## Using the container image for video files processing
+## Using the container image for video file processing

 To process videos you need to copy them within a directory, for instance *~/videos/input*.
 You also need to create a directory to store the predictions, for instance *~/videos/output*.